 Maine designated wintergreen (Gaultheria procumbens) as the official state herb in 1999.
 All State Plants - All Food Symbols

 Also called eastern teaberry, wintergreen grows in wooded areas and some clearings from Canada to Georgia.
 Wintergreen has attractive glossy leaves and produces white bell-shaped flowers in summer which in turn produce red berries in the fall.

-Wintergreen has medicinal soothing qualities - native American Indians used crushed leaves to relieve strained muscles and inflammations.
+Wintergreen has medicinal soothing qualities - native Americans used the crushed leaves to relieve strained muscles and inflammations.
 Teas made from wintergreen can relieve sore throats and upset stomachs.
-Some early colonists substituted wintergreen for regular tea (which was heavilly taxed during the American Revolution).
+Some early colonists substituted wintergreen for regular tea (which was heavily taxed during the American Revolution).
 Today wintergreen is used to flavor gum, candy, and toothpaste.